chakrakan/lol-esports-predictions/write-up.md

 Loads!
 I think I went a little insane, but the dopamine rush of getting some bit of data to make sense is _real._

 Coming from a full-stack domain, this was my first ML/Data-Science-y project.
-I was not completely familiar of all the tools available in the toolkit for ML so I had to get accustomed to them over the duration of the hackathon.
+I was not completely familiar with all the tools available in the toolkit for ML so I had to get accustomed to them over the duration of the hackathon.

 I also initially started working on the project thinking that the main goal was to create a ML model that can accurately predict who will win a game as the game progresses live, similar to how Riot uses
-XGBoost with event data to display those gorgeous graphs throughtout live games.
-Towards the last few days of the hackathon, it clicked that we are just ranking teams so I pivoted to the weighted-K elo system.
+XGBoost with event data to display those gorgeous graphs throughout live games.
+Towards the last few days of the hackathon, it clicked that we are just ranking teams so I pivoted to the weighted-K ELO system.

 Apart from limited time to work on the project due to a full-time job and an active lifestyle, there were the usual data-problems to tackle

 ![missing-data](https://raw.githubusercontent.com/chakrakan/lol-esports-predictions/main/analysis/doc-assets/no_tournament_data.png)

 For instance, there were a lot of missing tournaments that were not mapped.
 We were also working with less data from certain leagues like LPL.

+Some tournaments had teams who don't exist anymore.
+I could not handle that (for e.g. Worlds 2022 marks Rogue as KOI), but could look into it further with more time.

+Tournament data was also unreliable so I had to parse every individual game file for the most accurate information.
+For example, look at Game ID: `109517090067719731` from LCS Spring 2023.
+The first game is between C9 and 100T.
+The tournament data suggests that 100T is playing blue side, and C9 is playing red.
+Blue side ends up losing and red wins — but this is incorrect.
+The only thing correct in the data was that C9 won the game, but C9 was on blue side, and 100T was on red side as detailed by this [actual VOD](https://www.youtube.com/watch?v=--B5wE7qyZs&t=4801s)

+This would have rendered our game data mapped to opposite sides and skewed stats for the respective teams, giving 100T 25 kills that game instead of C9! :O

 Parsing the giant game data files were definitely a challenge and I'm particularly proud of this [binary-search](https://github.com/chakrakan/lol-esports-predictions/blob/f0ae5d143abad4c99ff5df1a1675da0b95e05ecc/app/utils.py#L350) function that finds the nearest event given a timestamp (in my case, 300, 600, 900 and game_end intervals).